Lulu Spencer

 Lulu Spencer is a fictional character from General Hospital, an American soap opera on the ABC network, portrayed by Alexa Havins Bruening.
 Previously, Lulu was portrayed by child actress, Tessa Allen from 2004 to 2005.
 The role was most notably portrayed by Julie Marie Berman from 2005 to 2013.
 Emme Rylan stepped into the role in 2013 and exited in 2020.
 Havins Bruening assumed the role in 2024.

 Originally introduced in 1994, under executive producer, Wendy Riche, and created by head writer Claire Labine, Lulu is the only daughter of Supercouple, Luke and Laura Spencer.
 Sent away for her own protection as a child, the character is rapidly aged into a teenager in 2005 with Julie Marie Berman in the role.
 Lulu, much like her mother garners the attention of every young man in town from her stepbrother, Dillon Quartermaine, to the nerdy Damian Spinelli.
 From 2006 to 2009, Lulu is embroiled in a love triangle with Logan Hayes, the son of her father's nemesis Scott Baldwin, and mob prince, Johnny Zacchara.
 Much of Lulu's life mirrors that of her mother's, as she also faces mental instability resulting from the accidental murder of a loved one, in Lulu's case, her ex-boyfriend, Logan.

-In addition to her early romances, Lulu is also known for the show's first onscreen abortion as well her supercouple pairing with Dante Falconeri, and her rivalry turned friendship with Maxie Jones.
+In addition to her early romances, Lulu is also known for the show's first onscreen abortion as well as her supercouple pairing with Dante Falconeri, and her rivalry turned friendship with Maxie Jones.
 Berman earned two Daytime Emmy Awards in the Outstanding Younger Actress in a Drama Series category for her portrayal of Lulu in 2009 and 2010, and a third for Outstanding Supporting Actress in a Drama Series in 2013.